-Advertisers are able to purchase online ad space based on the categories supplied in the ad request, and can also choose not to show their ads on websites based on the categories.
+Advertisers are able to purchase digital ad space based on the categories supplied in the ad request, and can also choose not to show their ads on websites based on the categories.

 Below is a shortened list of the taxonomy:

 |Unique ID||Tier 1||Tier 2||Tier 3|

 |2||Automotive||Auto Body Style|